-In addition to his work in forestry and transportation, Bill has also served as a member of the Issaquah City Council since 2015.
+In addition to his work in forestry and transportation, Bill served as a member of the Issaquah City Council from 2016 to 2018.
 Previously, he served on Issaquah’s Economic Vitality Commission, the Planning and Policy Commission, and Chair of the Issaquah Human Service Commission.

-- Bringing much-needed traffic congestion relief to the district by pushing for quick completion of the Highway 18/Interstate 90 interchange and working to secure funding for more lane expansion on Highway 18 and Highway 169.
+- Continuing support of the quick completion of the Highway 18/Interstate 90 interchange and working to secure funding for more lane expansion on Highway 18 and Highway 169.

 - Developing lower-cost paths to family wage jobs through apprenticeships, certifications, community colleges, as well as working to make four-year degrees more affordable.